martindbp/martindbp.github.io/pages/user-guide.md

 zimu.ai provides a browser extension for Chrome that provides interactive and adapative subtitles for select Chinese TV-shows and movies on Youtube.
 It is currently only available for the Chrome browser.

+The philosphy behind this tool is that subtitles are there to help you understand the content.
+But as we're trying to learn and not only understand, we want to be challanged to just the right degree, making it not too easy, not to hard to understand. zimu.ai does that by allowing you to gradually hide information until one day all the subtitles empty and you're fluent, viola!

 # Download and Install in Chrome

-For the time being the extension has to be installed manually and not through the Chrome store, this is due to updates sometimes take weeks to be approved, greatly slowing down the speed of improvement.
+For the time being the extension has to be installed manually and not through the Chrome store, this is due to updates sometimes take weeks to be approved, greatly slowing down the speed of iteration and improvement.

-To manually install the extension, first download the latest version of [here](https://cdn.zimu.ai/file/zimu-public/browser_extension.zip).
+To manually install the extension, first download the latest version [here](https://cdn.zimu.ai/file/zimu-public/browser_extension.zip).
 Extract the files into its own folder, for example "browser_extension".

 Open Chrome, click the small puzzle icon to the right of the address bar, then "Manage extensions".